 Rather than allowing bias through traditional presentation theater, beauty contests, and storytelling, team leaders opened the conversation with a concise, bottom-line evaluation.
 Business and data teams weighed the evidence.
 Executives decided to open three physical stores.

-As brick-and-mortar became a reality, people continued adding insights to PepperSlice, and it emerged as a repository of reusable insights.
-SliceShop’s analytics platform was integrated into the workflow, so it could function as a performance management environment.
+As brick-and-mortar became a reality, people continued adding to PepperSlice, and it emerged as a repository of reusable insights.
+SliceShop’s analytics platform was integrated into the workflow, functioning as a performance management environment.
 People now can revisit the decision and compare plan:actual for metrics such as customer conversion ratio and YOY sales.